Meredith Ivey Santaus

 I have also worked as a bookseller and gallery curator for a rare book firm, and maintain an interest in the book market and principles of exhibition.
-My work in that arena has resulted not only in exhibits, but also relationships with living book artists, lectures, and published catalogues.
+My work in that arena has resulted in exhibitions, relationships with curators and book artists, lectures, and published catalogues.

 Education: